At Tilton School, we are proud to celebrate our international student community.

 English for Speakers of Other Languages

-Our English for Speakers of Other Languages (ESOL) program is designed to serve our international students who require additional support for English proficiency before entering the standard English curriculum.
+Our English for Speakers of Other Languages (ESOL) program is designed to serve international students who require additional support for English proficiency as they enter a standard English curriculum.
 The program supports students who will use their English in continued college or university studies, in future jobs, and in personal endeavors.